nathan-barry/nathan.rs/content/posts/favorite-books.md

 ## [2024 | Age 21]
 ***
 {{< book
+    title="Killers of the Flower Moon"
+    author="David Grann"
+    special="false"
+    description="This was about the Osage Murders and the birth of the FBI.
+Interesting to read history books and to put it in perspective with everything else.
+It's always strange to be reminded of prohibition.
+Amazing that there was ever enough political will for it to be enacted at all ever." >}}

+{{< book
     title="Computer Architecture: A Quantitative Approach"
     author="John L. Hennessy & David A. Patterson"